Date of Last Update

 Unmanned Aircraft System / Drone Policy

-Operation of an Unmanned Aircraft System (UAS) is prohibited over University Property by students, employees, vendors, contractors and other members of the public except with prior written approval from an Executive Officer of the University.
+Operation of an Uncrewed Aircraft System (UAS) is prohibited over University Property by students, employees, vendors, contractors and other members of the public except with prior written approval from the Vice President for Finance and Administration of the University.
 Permission to operate a UAS over University Property will only be granted to University departments needing to operate a UAS for the benefit of the University.
 Operation of Model Aircraft is not permitted over University Property.

-Purchasing of UAS also requires prior written approval from an Executive Officer of the University.
-Purchasers may be employees, students or departments using University funds being disbursed through a University account, including grant funds.
+Purchasing of UAS also requires prior written approval from the Vice President for Finance and Administration.
+Potential purchasers may be employees, students or departments using University funds being disbursed through a University account, including grant funds.

-- Consideration will only be given for purchasing and/or operating a UAS if the written request includes the following:
+Consideration will only be given for purchasing and/or operating a UAS if the written request to the Department of Public Safety includes all of the following:

 1. exact dates and times of intended operation;

-4. a current 333 exemption or Certificate of Waiver or Authorization (COA) issued by the Federal Aviation Administration (FAA) or documentation verifying that the individual operating the UAS is fully authorized by the FAA to do so.
+4. a current 333 exemption or Certificate of Waiver or Authorization (COA) or a Remote Pilot Certificate issued by the Federal Aviation Administration (FAA) or documentation verifying that the individual operating the UAS is fully authorized by the FAA to do so;

 Enforcement of Complaints